 G595 Data Analysis Techniques in Geoscience (3 cr.)
-P: STAT 301 and CSCI 207, or equivalent.
-Application of statistical and numerical analysis techniques to geoscience data, including confidence intervals, least squares methods, correlation, time series analysis, and cluster analysis.
-Emphasis on using a computer to solve geoscience problems.
+P: STAT 301 and CSCI 220, or equivalent.
+Application of statistical and numerical analysis techniques to geoscience data, including error analysis, confidence intervals, least squares methods, correlation, time series analysis, and cluster analysis.
+Use of the computer to solve geoscience problems is emphasized, including petrological calculations and graphical displays.

 G596 Topics in Applied Environmental Geology (3 cr.)
-P: Consent of instructor.
+P: consent of instructor.
 Application of geologic principles to common environmental problems.
-Topics covered include data collection for site investigations, soil and rock mechanics, seismology, and hydrogeology.
-Application of principles to problems such as soil foundations, slope stability, earthquake-resistant design, and design of landfills.
+Topics include data collection for site investigations, soil and rock mechanics, seismology, and hydrogeology.
+Application of principles to problems such as soil foundations, slope stability, earthquakeresistant design, and design of landfills.